technomada/cloud-from-scratch/README.md

 * [GOGS](apps/gogs.md)
 * [Express](apps/express.md)

-There's plenty [more](apps/README.md) one can install, and more become available all the time.
+There's plenty [more](apps/README.md) one can install, and more becomes available all the time.

 There you have it.
 Your own cloud.
 Let us know what you do with yours!